The Mind of the Spirit

 Continue reading

-It is the Spirit of God that imparts life, especially the everlasting life in Jesus of which the gift of the Spirit is the foretaste and guarantee.
+The Spirit of God imparts life, especially the everlasting life of which the Gift of the Spirit is the foretaste and guarantee

 Continue reading